 Indiana law protects bicycle riders the same as motor vehicle drivers.
 If you are injured while riding a bike due to another person’s negligence, you may be able to hold them accountable.
 An Indianapolis accident attorney could help you hold the wrongdoer accountable and recover compensation for your injuries.

 Whether the bicycle accident results from a car driver’s negligence or a bike defect, you have a right to hold the wrongdoer accountable.
-Let an experienced personal injury attorney help you hold the defendant responsible for their actions.
+Let an experienced personal injury attorney in Gary help you hold the defendant responsible for their actions.

 Collisions With Motor Vehicles

 Cars and bicycles often share the same road.
 Unfortunately, this can also lead to car accidents caused by the careless actions of car drivers.
 A lawsuit involving a car accident is typically brought under a negligence theory.

 Car drivers have a duty to all other motorist sharing the roadways to drive lawfully and reasonably.
 When a driver handles his or her vehicle in an unreasonable or unsafe manner, they have breached their duty of care.
 Indiana motorists’ duties of care are promulgated by statute.
 Indiana Code § 9-21-1-22.
 Once the breach occurs, the driver becomes liable for any injuries arising from their negligence.